-Pandemic-EBT (P-EBT) is a federal program to help families buy food for children who are not receiving free or reduced-price school meals because schools are closed due to the pandemic.
+Pandemic-EBT (P-EBT) is a federal program to help families of school-age children buy groceries when students are learning remotely or in a hybrid setting (both at home and in school).
 This assistance comes through the New Jersey Department of Human Services.

-The P-EBT card works like a debit card to purchase food items anywhere EBT benefits (also known as food stamps) are accepted.
+The P-EBT card works like a debit card to purchase groceries anywhere EBT benefits (also known as food stamps) are accepted.

-There is no need to apply.
-Eligible New Jersey students and families will receive money on a new or existing EBT card to help fill the school meals gap.
+Once issued, eligible New Jersey students and their families will receive money on a new or existing EBT card to help fill the school meals gap.
 If your household is already receiving SNAP (aka food stamps), you should receive the extra benefit automatically on your EBT card.
 Families not enrolled in SNAP will receive a new card.
 It is unclear at this time when new benefits will be issued.
 (January 2021)